 USCIS provides forms free of charge through the USCIS website.
-In order to view, print, or fill out our forms, you should use the latest version of Adobe Reader, which you can download for free at http://get.adobe.com/reader/.
-If you do not have Internet access, you may call the USCIS National Customer Service Center at 1-800-375-5283 and ask that we mail a form to you.
+To view, print, or fill out our forms, you should use the latest version of Adobe Reader, which you can download for free at http://get.adobe.com/reader/.
+The USCIS Contact Center provides information in English and Spanish.
 For TTY (deaf or hard of hearing) call: 1-800-767-1833.